hhsievertsen/applied_econ_with_r/static/applied_econ_with_R.md

 ## 6.1 Pairwise t-test

 We can conduct a t-test in R using `t.test()`.
-Specifically, we specify the formula `test_score~summerschool` to test whether the average *test_score* is significantly different across the two groups specified by *summerschool*.
+Specifically, we specify the formula `test_score~letter` to test whether the average *test_score* is significantly different across the two groups specified by *letter*.
 Let's do that for year 5 data:

 #### Code block 4 for lab session in Applied Economics